meghaagarwaal/AI-BASED-PLATFORM-FOR-STUDENTS/README.md

   - Input: industry name
   - Output: trend data and analysis

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

-## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.